emmajonas/fridge-sensor/README.md

 # Fridge Sensor
-A simple program using Arduino, Adafruit.io and IoT that uses a circuit with a temperature sensor to detect if your fridge has gone above or below its ideal temperature.
+A simple program using Arduino, Adafruit.io and IoT.
+It uses a circuit with a temperature sensor to detect if a fridge has gone above or below its ideal temperature.
+If the fridge has gone above 7 degrees Celcius, an LED light on the circuit blinks.
+If it goes below -1 degree Celcius, the LED light is solid.

 Notes:
 - B2 wire is connected to 3V power